skule/bylaws/bylaw-1.md

       1. Mineral Engineering Representative;
    1. Three (3) Representatives from First Year;
    1. Four (4) At-Large Representatives, representing the Society At-Large; and
-   1. One (1) Ex-officio Director appointed by the Student's Administrative Council of the University of Toronto (UTSU) Executive committee (the UTSU Representative).
-      1. The UTSU Representative shall not be subject to the Recall provisions set forth in Section 4.12; and
-      1. The UTSU Representative shall be entitled to attend and hold a vote at meetings of the Board of Directors.
 1. All Directors of the Board must meet the following criteria when their respective term of office begins, as described in Section 4.2.
    1. Must be at least 18 years of age.
    1. Must not have been found under the Substitute Decisions Act, 1992 or under the Mental Health Act to be incapable of managing property.